Where I Come From

 Smack on the demarcator line

-If the sun don't shine, you know
+If the sun don't rise, you know

 Won't be for lack of trying